vbirds/tokoro/readme.md

 ### Launch a Coroutine

  `tokoro::Scheduler::Start()` is the only place to launch a **root coroutine**.
 Root coroutine is a concept we will use throughout this document, which means the coroutine directly started by Scheduler.
-The coroutines started in side root coroutines is called **nested coroutines**.
+The coroutines started inside root coroutines is called **sub-coroutines**.
+Coroutines can only be exectuted in Scheduler as a root coroutine or under a root coroutine as a sub-coroutine.

 ```C++
 Handle<T> Scheduler::Start(CoroutineFunc, Args ...)
 ```

 `Scheduler::Start()` is a template function, which takes input a function (or functor) to create coroutine.
-The CoroutineFunc must returns Async<T>.
+The CoroutineFunc must returns Async\<T\>.
 The rest arguments is the CoroutineFunc's input parameters.
 The CoroutineFunc and arguments must be matched.

 `Start()` returns a `Handle<T>` that allows you to monitor, stop, or extract the coroutine result.

 ### Coroutine Lifetimes
 The Scheduler manages all root coroutine objects it starts.
-It keeps them alive until,

-1. Coroutines running to their end **and** their handle has been destroid.
+It keeps them alive until coroutines stopped running ( by outside or insided ) **and** their handle has been destroid.
-2. Coroutines running to their end **and** their result has been takend by Handle.TakeResult().
-3. Coroutines has been stopped from its handle.

-Just like normal C++, when a root coroutine destroied, the nested coroutine objects as long as any other objects under the scope of the root coroutine will be destroied recursively.
+Just like normal C++, when a root coroutine destroied, the sub-coroutine objects as long as any other objects under the scope of the root coroutine will be destroied recursively.
 RAII is a recommend way to manage resources since a coroutine can be interrupted by outside manual stop or internal exceptions.

 ### The Way to Handle It
 tokoro::Handle is a simple yet powerful tool to manage coroutines from outside.
 This section, we will go through each methods of it.